-Your dog has undergone major surgery and is now being discharged for continued care at home.
-Your job during the recovery period at home is just as important as the surgical procedure just performed.
+Your dog has undergone major surgery and is discharged for continued care at home.
+Your job during the recovery period at home is just as important as the surgical procedure.

 What special instructions should I follow after my dog comes home?

-Home care after surgery mainly involves the restriction of physical activity.
-Unfortunately, your dog does not understand the seriousness of surgery or the significance of the recovery period.
-Most dogs will naturally become very active in a short period of time after surgery and confinement and close supervision indoors is of the utmost importance!
+Home care after surgery mainly involves physical activity restriction.
+Most dogs will naturally become very active in a short period after surgery, and confinement and close supervision indoors is of the utmost importance!
 This means:

 - no jumping or running